 - Make recovery a consistent habit: Treat rest with the same importance as your training by scheduling recovery days, listening to your body to avoid overtraining, and using topical treatments with menthol and camphor to manage soreness.

-Why Is Mountain Recovery Different in Colorado?
+Why Your Mountain Recovery Changes in Colorado

 If you live and train in Colorado, you know the mountains demand more from you.
 It’s not just the steep climbs and rugged trails; the altitude itself changes the entire game for recovery.
 What works for an athlete at sea level might not be enough to help you bounce back after a day on the trails here.
 Understanding these differences is the first step to building a recovery routine that keeps you strong, healthy, and ready for your next adventure.